freeCodeCamp/guide/src/pages/articles/miscellaneous/alternatives-to-popular-windows-and-mac-software/index.md

 ---
-title: Alternatives To Popular Windows and Mac Software
+title: Alternatives to Popular Windows and Mac Software
 ---
 This article is full of alternatives to popular software on Windows and Mac, which is not available on Linux.